pol-rivero/pol-rivero/README.md

 **Today's tech haiku:**
 ```
-Soaring through the flames,
+Dancing with the Sun,
-Chasing secrets of the Sun,
+Parker probes its blazing heart,
-The probe's brave journey.
+Chasing light and truth.
 ```

 Reference: